-For MATRIX, a small addition is necessary to ensure that all entities of type RING [T] are always redefined consistently.
+For MATRIX, a small addition is necessary to ensure that all entities of type RING[T] are always redefined consistently.

 When a group of entities are redefined together by association, one of the entities must serve as the anchor for the association.
-In the final versions obtained above for COMPARABLE and RING (/44/ and /45/), the current element is the anchor.
+In the final versions obtained above for COMPARABLE and RING, the current element is the anchor.

-In the MATRIX case, the entities to be redefined are of a type different from the current class, namely RING.
-In such a case, there is usually in the current class a feature of the required type which can serve as anchor.
-For example, the definition of linked lists in the basic Eiffel library [13] uses a class $LINKED_LIST$ [T] for lists and a class LINKABLE [T] for list cells, where a list cell contains a value of type T and a reference to another list cell.
-The implementation of a list contains a reference to the first cell of the list; this reference, expressed by a feature first_element, is used as anchor for redefinitions of other LINKABLE entities of class $LINKED_LIST$ in descendants of $LINKED_LIST$ (examples of such descendants are the classes defining two-way linked lists and trees, both viewed as special cases of one-way linked lists).
+In MATRIX, the entities to be redefined are of a type, namely RING, different from the current class.
+In such a case, the class usually contains a feature of the required type which can serve as anchor.
+For example, the basic Eiffel library [12] includes an implementation of linked lists through two classes: $LINKED_LIST$ [T] for the lists themselves and LINKABLE [T] for list cells (a cell contains a value of type T and a reference to another cell).
+The implementation of a list contains a reference first element to the first cell of the list; first_element is used as anchor for other LINKABLE entities of class $LINKED_LIST$ and redefined in descendants of $LINKED_LIST$, such as the classes for two-way lists and trees (both viewed as special cases of linked lists).

-Class MATRIX, however, has no feature of type RING: the renson is that all "ring" elements are entered into the matrix indirectly, as arguments to procedure entry.

-Thus we cannot avoid the need to introduce a dummy feature of type RING to serve as anchor, as follows.
+Class MATRIX, however, has no feature of type RING; the reason is that "ring" elements are entered into the matrix indirectly, as arguments to procedure entry.
+Thus, we cannot avoid the need for a dummy feature of type RING serving as anchor:

-class MATRIX [T] freese anchor feature
+class MATRIX [T] freeze anchor feature

-'''

-anchor: RING [T];

-'''

-'''

-impl: ARRAY2 [like anchor];

-'''

-entry (i: INTEGER; j: INTEGER): like anchor is ...
-As before ... (/31/)...;

-enter (i: INTEGER; j: INTEGER; v: like anchor) is ...
-As before ...;

-plus (other: like Current) is ...
-As before ...;

-times (other: like Current) is ...
-As before ...; end -- class MATRIX
+anchor: RING [T]; impl: ARRAY2 [like anchor]; entry (i: INTEGER; j: INTEGER): like anchor is ...
+As before ... (/31/)...; enter (i: INTEGER; j: INTEGER; v: like anchor) is ...
+As before ...; plus (other: like Current) is ...
+As before ...; times (other: like Current) is ...
+As before ...; end -- class MATRIX class BOOL_MATRIX inherit anchor: BOOL_RING end -- class BOOL_MATRIX

-(Listing anchor in the freese clause avoids the waste of runtime space that would result from physically storing an anchor within each object of the class).
-Here too specialized classes must be declared for various generic instantiations of MATRIX.
+(Listing anchor in the freeze clause avoids the waste of run-time space that would result from physically storing an anchor within each object of the class.)
+Here too specialized classes must be declared for various generic instances of MATRIX.
 However, the declarations are now trivial: all that needs to be done is to redefine anchor.
-For example:
+For example